Xavier Newman-Johnson: New York Jets

-On October 5, 2023, Newman was signed to the New York Jets practice squad.
-He played both guard and center for the Jets on October 29 vs. the New York Giants.
+On October 5, 2023, Newman was signed to the New York Jets' practice squad.
+He played both guard and center for the Jets on October 29 against the New York Giants.
 He was signed to the active roster on November 23.
 He was waived on December 2 and re-signed to the practice squad.
 He was signed back to the active roster on December 16.

 On October 20, 2024, Newman suffered a high-impact hit during a game versus the Pittsburgh Steelers, and as he began to walk back to the Jets team bench, he collapsed on the Jets sideline.
 He was conscious, but unable to move his body after being loaded on to the gurney.
 He was taken to a local hospital for further evaluation.
 It was reported later in the game that Newman had regained some movement in his limbs after he squeezed the hand of one of the athletic trainers as he was leaving for the hospital.
-The next day on October 21, 2024, Newman was released from the hospital after his tests came back negative for major injury and was able to return to the Jets following their 37-15 loss to the Steelers.
+The next day, Newman was released from the hospital after his tests came back negative for major injury and was able to return to the Jets following their 37-15 loss to the Steelers.

 On April 2, 2025, Newman re-signed with the Jets.
+He made five appearances for New York during the regular season.
+On January 3, 2026, Newman-Johnson was placed on season-ending injured reserve due to a knee injury.

+On March 12, 2026, Newman-Johnson re-signed with the Jets.
+He was released on August 30 and re-signed to the practice squad.
+He was released on September 15.

+New England Patriots

+On September 17, 2026, Newman-Johnson signed with the New England Patriots practice squad.